pepperpots/OpenStream/gcc/gcc/ada/doc/gnat_rm/standard_and_implementation_defined_restrictions.rst

 .. index:: No_Delay

-[RM H.4] This restriction ensures at compile time that there are no delay statements and no dependences on package Calendar.
+[RM H.4] This restriction ensures at compile time that there are no delay statements and no semantic dependences on package Calendar.

 No_Dependence
 -------------
 .. index:: No_Dependence

-[RM 13.12.1] This restriction checks at compile time that there are no dependence on a library unit.
+[RM 13.12.1] This restriction ensures at compile time that there are no dependences on a library unit.

 No_Direct_Boolean_Operators
 ---------------------------